knockout/knockout/documentation/component-binding.md

  6. **The component is torn down, and the viewmodel is disposed**

-    If the `component` binding's `name` value changes observably, or if an enclosing control-flow binding causes the container element to be removed, then any `dispose` function on the viewmodel is called just before the container element is removed.
+    If the `component` binding's `name` value changes observably, or if an enclosing control-flow binding causes the container element to be removed, then any `dispose` function on the viewmodel is called just before the container element is removed from the DOM.
 See also: [disposal and memory management](#disposal-and-memory-management).

     Note: If the user navigates to an entirely different web page, browsers do this without asking any code running in the page to clean up.
 So in this case no `dispose` functions will be invoked.
 This is OK because the browser will automatically release the memory used by all objects that were in use.